 User documentation is the workspace for any software project.
 From proof-of-concept to full product release, it’s the connection between developers and users.
 With this mix of human and mechanical power, a software project’s success depends on clear, concise documentation.

 Poorly written or missing documentation has become more common in the software industry.
 Given the investment and training required to implement and maintain these often complex systems, user documentation that’s incomplete or difficult to understand is a huge problem.
-Administrators don’t have time for poor or missing user documentation, or to sort through pages of confusing instructions.
+Administrators seek to minimize missing user documentation or confusing instructions.
 It causes lost productivity and revenue, and can eventually lead to the project, product, and business failure.

 User documentation is part of knowledge-sharing.
 So, content needs to be clear and detailed as well as free of slang or jargon.
 Depending on the audience, documentation may also include technical tasks, SRS, case studies, testing scenarios, and error reports.